romyaboudarham/frustum-culling/README.md

 - a 2D canvas like Figma or Viscom won't have content in a neat grid.
 Instead I want to use quadrant lookup.

+### devicePixelRatio
-- **devicePixelRatio** — without it the canvas renders at half resolution on Retina displays, making images look soft regardless of source quality.
+without it the canvas renders at half resolution on Retina displays, making images look soft regardless of source quality.
 Fixed by sizing the canvas in physical pixels and scaling the context to match.

-- **Keeping the render loop outside React** — pan, zoom, tile state and draw calls all live in refs and a custom rAF requestAnimationFrame (rAF) loop.
+### Keeping the render loop outside React
+pan, zoom, tile state and draw calls all live in refs and a custom rAF requestAnimationFrame (rAF) loop.
 React only handles the two toggle switches.
 This avoids re-renders on every frame and keeps the hot path clean.

 ---